-You can make the views of the active layout fullscreen by using View > Fullscreen (layout) (or using the F11 key).
-You can also make the active view alone fullscreen by using View > Fullscreen (active View) (or using CTRL + F11 keys).
+You can make the views fullscreen by using View > Fullscreen.
 To return back to the normal mode, use the Esc key.

 Multiple views in pvpython

 In pvpython, one can create new views using the CreateView function or its variants, e.g., CreateRenderView.